 “In the meantime, I’ve been starting up my own business, Caterina Co”, she said.

-Based in Geelong, Caterina believes local makers and creators are the future of the clothing industry and she is working towards an ethical future in fashion.
+Based in Geelong, Caterina says local makers and creators are the future of the clothing industry and she is working towards an ethical future in fashion.

 “There’s a whole new generation of makers and consumers who want to know how sustainable a piece of clothing really is, the process it went through and how that will affect our future,” Caterina said.